sqjin/CellChat/README.md

 - It provides an easy-to-use tool for extracting and visualizing high-order information of the inferred networks.
 For example, it allows ready prediction of major signaling inputs and outputs for all cell populations and how these populations and signals coordinate together for functions.
 - It provides several visualization outputs to facilitate intuitive user-guided data interpretation.

+Check out [our preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.07.21.214387v1) for the detailed methods and applications (It is now accepted for publication in Nature Communications, 2021).

 ## Installation